All Episodes

 I think we should take the prisoners from Gitmo and ship them back to Afghanistan for trial.

-And I realize why?
+And I realize why.

-Yeah, I think uh this would take some eating a crow of George Bush, but I think he could do it for the country.
+Yeah, I think this would take some eating a crow of George Bush, but I think he could do it for the country.

-Why would he hey why why does he need to eat crow?
+Why does he need to eat crow?

-And why in the world would you take these commissions uh from the very secure environment of Guantanamo and put them into a security nightmare like Iraq or Afghanistan?
+And why in the world would you take these commissions from the very secure environment of Guantanamo and put them into a security nightmare like Iraq or Afghanistan?

-Oh, I saw okay.
+Oh, I said, okay.

 I'm sorry, sir.

-We're talking about throwing them to the wolves, some Saddam style justice with people just hooting and hollering cell phones out, recording all the hangings.
+We're talking about throwing them to the wolves, some Saddam-style justice with people just hooting and hollering, cell phones out, recording all the hangings.

-Woohoo, that's a party.
+That's a party.

-You know.
+You know?

 My first favorite choice is sane rational justice at Guantanamo.